sebastianrau/focusrite-mackie-control/README.md

 The application allows you to control your Focusrite device via your Mackie Control surface.

 ## Supported Devices

-This project is designed for use with Focusrite devices.
+This project is designed for use with Focusrite Scarlet devices.
 Tested with:
 - Focusrite Scarlett 4i4 3rd Gen
 - Focusrite Scarlett 18i20 3rd Gen

-## License

-Due to
-This project is licensed under the MIT License.